Jurisdictional Elections

 JE-40

-Activate this checkbox to set the top-up tax in the jurisdictional value to zero by adding a value in TT-3.1.
+When a transitional safe harbour is applied, the top-up tax in the jurisdictional value is set to zero by adding a value in TT-3.1.

 JE-41